Baseball Epitaphs - Where NPB Legends Rest

 Historical Background and Development

 The burial sites of baseball legends mirror the social conditions of their respective eras.
 Many players active before and during World War II were laid to rest at Yasukuni Shrine or local public cemeteries.
-Besides Sawamura, Masaru Kageura of the Tigers, killed in 1943, is also enshrined at Yasukuni.
+Besides Sawamura, Masaru Kageura of the Tigers, killed on Luzon in the Philippines in May 1945, is also enshrined at Yasukuni.
 From the high-growth era onward, prominent Tokyo cemeteries such as Tama and Aoyama became common resting places.
 Shigeo Nagashima father rests in a temple cemetery in Sakura, Chiba, though Nagashima himself is still living and his future burial site has not been disclosed.
-Since the 2000s, some former players have chosen tree burials or ash scattering—Tsunemi Tsuda of the Hiroshima Carp received a tree burial in his hometown of Shunan, Yamaguchi in 2016.
+Since the 2000s, some former players have chosen tree burials or ash scattering - Tsunemi Tsuda of the Hiroshima Carp received a tree burial in his hometown of Shunan, Yamaguchi in 2016.
 Memorial plaques at former stadium sites have also proliferated; in 2023 a Carp Monument was erected at the old Hiroshima Municipal Stadium site, inscribed with the names of deceased players including Sachio Kinugasa and Tsuda.

 Related books are also helpful